binkley/kunits/README.md

 #### Inline

-The trivial extension properties for converting `Int`, `Long`, and `FixedBigRational` into units could be `inline`.
-However, [_Kotlin inline functions are not marked as covered_](https://github.com/jacoco/jacoco/issues/654) lowers test coverage.
+The trivial extension properties for converting `Int`, `Long`, and `FixedBigRational` into units could be `inline` (as well as several others).
+However, JaCoCo's [_Kotlin inline functions are not marked as covered_](https://github.com/jacoco/jacoco/issues/654) lowers test coverage, and Kover's [_Feature request: Equivalent Maven plugin_](https://github.com/Kotlin/kotlinx-kover/issues/51) does not support Maven.

 Following [_The Rules_](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast),
 `inline` is removed for now, until JaCoCo resolves this issue.